cmleeds/hugosite/content/python/titanic.md

 As always, Let's start be bringing in our favorite libraries required for data wrangling & analysis.
 We need `pandas` and `numpy` for wrangling and processing, `seaborn` & `matplotlib` for plotting, & `sklearn` for analytics.

-{{< highlight python >}}
+{{< highlight python "style=monokai">}}
+# data wrangling and exploration
 import pandas as pd
 import numpy as np
 import seaborn as sns
 import matplotlib.pyplot as plt

-# plotting options
 %matplotlib inline
 sns.set_style('whitegrid')

+# data processing
+from sklearn.preprocessing import Imputer

 # for model tuning & fitting
-from sklearn.ensemble import GradientBoostingClassifier from sklearn.model_selection import GridSearchCV
+from sklearn.ensemble import RandomForestClassifier from sklearn.model_selection import GridSearchCV
 {{< /highlight >}}

-We are going to use the `GridSearchCV` function to optimize a our `GradientBoostingClassifier`.
-By estimating model accuracy over a grid of possible model parameters, we can select the best choice from amongst a series of gradient boosted classifiers.
+We are going to use the `GridSearchCV` function to optimize a our `RandomForestClassifier`.
+By estimating model accuracy over a grid of possible model parameters & data partitions, we can optimize our hyper-parameter selection.

 <hr>
 ## Import Data